 Pre-race camping.
 Absolutely!
 Just sign up on the bikereg page while spots last.

 And this is where the Overland stands alone (at least here in the US): PAVÉ!
 The course features seven sectors of unmaintained public roads we lovingly refer to as “Vermont Pavé.”
 The pavé sectors vary in difficulty ranging from Category 4 all the way up to the Hors Categorie Oude Kwaremont, but all are rideable on a standard cyclocross or gravel racing bike with low gearing (and very rideable on a mountain bike).
 Ideal bike is, of course, the Cannondale SuperX available through Drummond Cycles:

-And to reward everyone, we’ll have a huge post-ride party with local food and beverage available for purchase from Trail Break Taps + Tacos.
+And to reward everyone, we’ll have a huge post-ride party with local food and beverage available (included in your entry!) from Trail Break Taps + Tacos.
 Not only will you experience the best gravel riding of your life, you’ll experience that best food and drink as well!
-AND CANNONDALE WILL BUY YOUR FIRST BEER!

 Will there be timing?
 Oh yes.
 We’ll have the gold standard of timing, 802 Timing, back in action with their live timing screen right at the finish!
 They’ll also break down results into ten-year age categories for both men and women.